It’s something I hear all the time from my clients: “My spouse is having (or had) an affair. Should I contact the Other Man / Other Woman?”

 Yet it isn’t just an affair partner that can become the unwanted third wheel in a marriage.
 Many spouses feel very threatened by a partner’s overly intimate opposite-sex “friend.”
 Maybe it’s their partner’s new co-worker or personal trainer.
 Maybe it’s an old flame.

-Regardless, if their partner refuses to end the friendship, a worried or upset spouse may be tempted to reach out to the other person and tell them how inappropriate their behavior is.
+Regardless, if their partner refuses to end the friendship, a worried or upset spouse may be tempted to reach out to the other person and tell them how inappropriate their behavior is; however, contacting your partner’s close “friend” is also likely to backfire.
+Not only will it get you nowhere, it may make things worse as your spouse actually grows more protective of the friendship.